freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/create-decimal-numbers-with-javascript.md

 We can store decimal numbers in variables too.
 Decimal numbers are sometimes referred to as <dfn>floating point</dfn> numbers or <dfn>floats</dfn>.

-**Note:** when you compute numbers, they are cumputed with finite precision.
-Operations using floating points may lead to different results than the desired ones. if you are getting one of these results, open topic in the [freeCodeCamp forum](https://forum.freecodecamp.org/).
+**Note:** when you compute numbers, they are computed with finite precision.
+Operations using floating points may lead to different results than the desired outcome.
+If you are getting one of these results, open a topic on the [freeCodeCamp forum](https://forum.freecodecamp.org/).

 # --instructions--